 - 2 pounds lean ground pork

 - In a large mixing bowl, add the pork with all the seasonings.
-Using your hands, gently mix together to combine.
-Divide into 4 equal portions and roll each section into a 9 inch log.
+Using your hands or a pair of forks, gently mix together to combine.
+Divide the pork into 4 equal portions and roll each section into a 9 inch log.
 Place on a tray and refrigerate for 30 minutes.

 - Roll one sheet of the puff pastry out so that it is 9 inches tall by 11 inches long.
 Slice lengthwise to make 2 pieces that measure 4.5 inches tall by 11 inches long.

 - Place one sausage log on each of the pastry sections.
 Roll up and pinch the seam to close.
 Place with seam side down and cut each into 6 equal pieces.
-(I trimmed the loose ends to make them neat.)
+Trim the loose ends to make them neat.